 Do built-in coffee machines use pods?

 Babitsky says that most built-in coffee machines don’t use pods.
-That’s because most built-in machines require coffee grounds or have a built-in grinder that will grind fresh beans every time you brew.
-But manufacturers do offer built-in machines that can use pods, too.
+That’s because most of them require coffee grounds or have a built-in grinder that will grind fresh beans every time you brew.
+But manufacturers do offer built-in machines that can use pods.

 How do I know if a built-in coffee machine is for me?